 Market-capitalization diversification is achievable buy owning large-cap, mid-cap or small-cap funds.
 These market cap funds can also contain growth companies, or a blend of all three market caps.
 These are truly versatile tools an investor can use to their advantage.

 Read More: Choose the Right ETFs for Your Portfolio

 Examples of a well-diversified portfolio can be endless and unique to each investor.
 An investor's portfolio can include technology and energy stocks, which include common and preferred shares.
 A large-cap mutual fund and a high-dividend ETF can be added.
 Treasury bonds and bank certificates of deposit would add low-risk, low-return investments.

-One way to diversify is to balance cyclical sectors with non-cyclical sectors.
-Cyclical sectors are those--including retail, consumer discretionary, and automotive--that increase in a strong economy but do poorly in a weak economy.
+One way to diversify is to balance diversified stock portfolio sectors, which means balancing cyclical sectors with non-cyclical sectors.
+Cyclical sectors are those – including retail, consumer discretionary and automotive – that increase in a strong economy but do poorly in a weak economy.
 Non-cyclical sectors, such as health care and utilities, do well in a weak economy.
 Non-cyclical sector demand remains consistent, thus cyclical and non-cyclical sectors balance each other out.